How I Keep My Baby’s Bottles Germ-Free (Without Losing My Mind)

 -

-Add water and bottle parts to the bag
+Add a little water and your bottle parts

 -